 The state of the logic table is shown below along with the four statements that we processed after the previous stage.

-Solution: Logic analysis final stage: Exclusion and link reference—all easy pickings
+Solution to Einstein riddle who owns the fish: Logic analysis final stage: Exclusion and link reference—all easy pickings

 First by exclusion on Smokes row, we select "Statement 6.
 The person who smokes Pall Mall rears birds.", then by direct assignment "Statement 2.
 The Swede keeps dogs as pets.", and lastly by link reference, "Statement 10.
 The man who smokes Blends lives next to the one who keeps cats.", leaving Fish for the German.